San Fernando Gardens

 San Fernando Gardens is a housing project located in the Pacoima district of the San Fernando Valley region of Los Angeles, California.

 San Fernando Gardens was built in 1955, with a low-rise, garden apartment design.
-The project was racially integrated; Like the district surrounding it, San Fernando Gardens is now overwhelmingly Latino and African American.
-It is the northernmost project in Housing Authority of the City of Los Angeles's system.
+The project was racially integrated;.
+It is located in the northernmost project in Housing Authority of the City of Los Angeles's system.

 Education

-The facility is assigned to the following Los Angeles Unified School District schools:
+San Fernando Gardens is assigned to the following Los Angeles Unified School District schools: